mikeghen/proof-of-workout/README.md

 - **Alice, Bob, and Dave** each claim back their initial 50 USDC plus 16.67 USDC from Charlie’s slashing, resulting in a total of 66.67 USDC.
 - **Charlie** loses his entire 50 USDC stake due to not meeting the club’s requirements.

-This example demonstrates how Saverava's combination of Strava integration, staking, and social slashing mechanisms ensures fair play and rewards consistent runners.
+This example demonstrates how Run Money's combination of Strava integration, staking, and social slashing mechanisms ensures fair play and rewards consistent runners.

 ## Application Architecture